radius-project/docs/docs/content/reference/faq.md

 ### What resources can Recipes deploy?

-Radius Recipes support any resources that can be modeled in Bicep or that has an applicable Terraform provider.
-Radius can use any Terraform provider.
+Radius Recipes support any resources that can be modeled in Bicep, or the AWS, Azure, and Kubernetes Terraform providers.
+Additional Terraform providers will be offered in an upcoming release.

 ### What resources do Recipes support?